gentakojima/tangelamerkel/README.md

 want to ignore what is in cache and want to refresh all users, use the argument `--refresh-all`.

+## FAQ

+### What do I do with that ids listings?
+You can use the ids to kick users using the command `/kick` in Profesor Oak.
+Note that Profesor Oak must be group administrator.

+### Won't this spam Profesor Oak a lot?
+I hope not.
+Most people will only be asked once, if validated, and there is some waiting time between requests.
+The script even waits longer if finds out that Profesor Oak is not responding fast enough.
+However, it's still a lot of requests, so use with caution.

 ## Bugs

 Probably a bunch.
 The code was barely tested yet.
 I had a problem with the API limit so I'm still waiting to keep the tests going.
-Use at your own risk!
+This could kill your Telegram account, explode your computer or convert your Pokémon Go account to Mystic, so use at your own risk!